Automattic/jetpack/to-test.md

 It is now possible to view a post's shortlink in the Jetpack plugin sidebar.
 Give it a try when the feature is on, off, and make sure everything works as you would expect.

+### Carousel

+We have some changes to the Carousel feature to make sure it works with the different types of images now available.
+To test, try clicking on images inserted via those solutions:

+- with a classic block and a classic gallery in it
+- with a core gallery block
+- with a new tiled gallery block
+- with a classic block and a tiled gallery in it.

 **At any point during your testing, remember to [check your browser's JavaScript console](https://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors#Step_3:_Diagnosis) and see if there are any errors reported by Jetpack there.**

 **Thank you for all your help!**